geoscixyz/em/content/maxwell1_fundamentals/index.rst

 where the law is useful.
 In addition we provide a short synopsis of the scientists involved in discovering the law.

+..
+LJH: Move the following to its own page?

 .. _overview_maxwell_equations:

 Overview of Maxwell's Equations